alexpetrou94/alexandrospetrou/README.md

 ---

-## Content:
+## Content
-- [ ] Add AuraSvgExporter to project page
+- [x] ~

 ## Polish
 - [ ] Change icon depending on browser theme
-- [ ] Make AuraSvgExporter README more presentable
-- [x] Add CSS variables for chat UI
-- [x] Make TelegramClient a service
-- [ ] Make unsent messages distinct with a different color
+- [ ] Create scalable way to add/remove commands with descriptions and parameters

 ## Learn
 - [ ] Research more about SignalR
 - [ ] Make SignalR work on the Raspberry Pi4
 - [ ] Figure out if its the router or ISP blocking external connections
+- [ ] Learn how to dynamically add components programmically (see [Dynamic Components](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/dynamiccomponent?view=aspnetcore-6.0))